 Because Mortality Rate Difference is a new field, the data values are null, or not yet defined.
 Next, you'll calculate data values based on the data in other columns.
 For this analysis, you're interested in the difference between Black female mortality rates and White female mortality rates.
 To find the difference, you'll subtract White female mortality rates from Black female mortality rates using the Field Calculator.

-- Right-click the Mortality Rate Difference heading and choose Calculate Field.
+- In the attribute table for Dual_Data_Counties, right-click Mortality Rate Difference and choose Calculate Field.

-- In the Fields box, double-click Black Mortality.
+- Under Expression, for the Fields box, double-click Black Mortality Rate.

-The field is added to the Mortality_Rate_Difference = expression box.
+The field is added to the = expression box.

 - Click OK.

 Data values are added to the Mortality Rate Difference column in your table.
-Most of the numbers in this column are positive, meaning that the mortality rate is higher for Black females than for White females.
-Scattered through the data, though, are zeros and negative numbers.
-In these counties, the mortality rate is the same or is higher for White females.
+Most of the numbers in this column are positive, meaning that the mortality rate is higher for Black women than for White women.
+Scattered throughout the data, though, are counties with zeros and negative values, indicating that the mortality rate for White women is equal to or higher than Black women.

-Now that you have the calculated the differences, you'll map them.
+Now that you have calculated the differences, you'll map them.